 A metric that affiliates do not talk about much is RPM.
 It's a relevant metric to look at when you access the value of the website before buying it.

-I calculated our average, and go into greater detail as to why I like this metric.
-Enjoy!
+In this article I calculate our average, and go into greater detail as to why I like RPM as a metric.
+Lets get into it!

 RPM is an acronym for Revenue Per Mille and means how much you're getting paid per 1000 impressions.
 The metric is commonly used by ad networks such as Adsense, Mediavine, or Ezoic.